Associate Professor • Member of the Doctoral Faculty at CUNY’s Graduate Center

 Please visit my webpage for links to most of the following working papers

-Breakable commitments: present-bias, client protection and bank ownership forms, with Karna Basu
+Costly commitments: present-bias, client protection and firm ownership forms, with Karna Basu

 Monitoring by Peers or by Delegates?
 Joint Liability Loans under Moral Hazard.